arakhmati/air-hockey/README.md

-# Air Hockey Simulation
+# Air Hockey Game Simulator
-This simulation is used as an environment to train and test deep learning models that would control the phyiscal robot during an air hockey game.
+This program is used as training and testing environment for deep learning models that would control the phyiscal robot during an air hockey game.
 ### Prerequisites
 I would recommend using Anaconda3 Python distribution because that's the only environment the program was tested in.
 You can download it from: [https://www.anaconda.com/download/](https://www.anaconda.com/download/)
 ## Installing